 The payouts are then discounted to reflect the time value of money.
 The CIA, without specifically defining an appropriate discount rate, provides guidance in selecting an investment rate of return.
-Among other things, the selected rate of return should depend on the projected rate of return on the insurer's assets, market rates, the method of reporting investment return and valuing assets, the expected investment expenses and the expected losses arising from asset default.
-Based on these considerations, a discount rate of 7.0% for the first five years, and 5% for future years was selected for DF&C.
+Among other things, the selected rate of return should depend on the projected rate of return on the insurer's assets, market rates, the method of reporting investment return and valuing assets, the expected investment expenses and the expected losses arising from asset default.14 Based on these considerations, a discount rate of 7.0% for the first five years, and 5% for future years was selected for DF&C.

-13 "Pending better definition by the profession of an appropriate provision for adverse deviations, regulation in some jurisdictions requires the liabilities in government financial statements to be the sum, rather than the present value, of those payments.
-Where there is such a requirement, the recommendation in this section to establish a present value provision does not apply to the valuation of liabilities in government financial statement and (...) it likewise does not apply to the valuation of liabilities in published financial statements."
+13 Pending better definition by the profession of an appropriate provision for adverse deviations, regulation in some jurisdictions requires the liabilities in government financial statements to be the sum, rather than the present value, of those payments.
+Where there is such a requirement, the recommendation in this section to establish a present value provision does not apply to the valuation of liabilities in government financial statements.